ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ change: Moved Creatures Encountered and Hunter Notes Completed to Game Statistics (not all 164 entries are required for the achievements)
   ✅ change: Moved all Journal entries to Hunter's Journal section
   ✅ addition: Journal: Flukemunga (needed for Keen Hunter/True Hunter achievements)
-  ✅ addition: Final Moment With Quirrel (Witness achievement)
+  ✅ addition: Quirrel: Witness achievement
+  ✅ addition: Grey Mourner: Solace achievement

   — **Game Statistics** fixes/additions/changes:
   ✅ fix: Hunter's Journal now detects and displays the correct amount of maximum entries on both Zote routes (160 or 164).